 Smaller, single bail pendants are often called charms.
 Although charms are commonly worn on bracelets, some people like the look of several charms hanging from a single chain necklace.

 The part of the pendant that goes over the chain is called the bail or bale.
 This holds the piece to the chain.
-Most bails are attached to a metal pendant.
-However, some connect directly to a gemstone.
+Jewelers typically attach bails to metal pendants.
+However, some bails connect directly to gemstones.